sleexyz/dir-loader/README.md

 }
 ```

-And then just require that configuration with **dir!** in your code!
+And then just require that configuration with **dir!** in your application code!
 ```js
 // ./entry.js